-Cause of injury varies across the three levels of severity.
-Firearms were the leading cause of injury among those who died where TBI was reported as a cause of death on the death certificate.
-Unintentional falls was the leading cause of injury among those who were hospitalized or treated and released with a TBI.
+Unintentional Falls were the leading cause of injury among those who died in Illinois, where TBI was reported as a cause of death on the death certificate.
+Following "other," unintentional falls were the leading cause of injury among those who were hospitalized or treated and released in the ED with a TBI (Figure 1).